dotnet/csharplang/proposals/field-keyword.md

 Much like with ordinary fields, we usually know the property was initialized in the constructor because it was set, but not necessarily.
 Simply returning within a branch where `Prop != null` was true is also good enough for our constructor analysis, since we understand that untracked mechanisms may have been used to set the property.

+Alternatives were considered; see the [Nullability alternatives](#nullability-alternatives) section.

 ### `nameof`

 In places where `field` is a keyword, `nameof(field)` will fail to compile ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-05-15.md#usage-in-nameof)), like `nameof(nint)`.
 It is not like `nameof(value)`, which is the thing to use when property setters throw ArgumentException as some do in the .NET core libraries.
 In contrast, `nameof(field)` has no expected use cases.